A Storyist project can contain text files (manuscript, scripts, notes), story sheets, and images. You can easily create a new project as follows:

 You can also use the Page Setup view to set the page size to either US Letter or A4.

-Note: If Draft mode is on (Tools > View > Draft Mode), you can change the margin and header and footer settings, but the changes will not be visible on screen until you turn Draft mode off.
+Note: If the Draft Mode switch is on in the Editor Preferences window (More > Editor Preferences), you can change the margin and header and footer settings, but the changes will not be visible on screen until you turn Draft mode off.

 When you edit a screenplay (either one created from the built-in Screenplay template or an imported Final Draft or Fountain file), Storyist puts some additional screenplay-specific tools at your disposal.